RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 ANM
 -------------------------------

-Construct an elastic network model of a protein complex and solves for the eigenvalues and eigenvectors of the system.
+Constructs an elastic network model of a protein complex and solves for the eigenvalues and eigenvectors of the system.

 **Compile:** ::